 Harper’s Ferry National Historic Park is located in and around the city of Harpers Ferry, an area made famous during the American Civil War.
-The historical town of Harpers Ferry, today part of the National Park, was once a 19th century center of industry and the site of the abolitionist uprising led by John Brown, known historically as John Brown’s raid.
+The historical town of Harpers Ferry, today part of the National Park.

 Visitors to the park today can view historical museums located in 19th century buildings or take part in a variety of recreational opportunities.
 In the Harper’s Ferry Historic District, next to the park, you’ll find famous buildings like the Harpers Ferry Train Station and many 19th century houses.

-The 624-person town of Berkley Springs is one of West Virginia’s most popular places to visit as a popular resort area.
+The town of Berkeley Springs is one of West Virginia’s most popular places to visit as a popular resort area.
 The town’s main industry is tourism, driven mostly by the four full service spas that use mineral water from the local springs.
-It is also home to the Berkley Springs International Water Tasting, the longest running and most attended event of its type.
+It is also home to the Berkeley Springs International Water Tasting, the longest running and most attended event of its type.

 Monongahela National Forest

 The National Forest, Monongahela is located in the Allegheny Mountain region of West Virginia and includes much of the Potomac Highlands area.
 This enormous tract of land covers 919,000 acres and is one of West Virginia’s best spots for outdoor recreation with 23 campgrounds, 2 visitor centers, more than 500 miles of trout-fishing streams, and a snowmobile area.
-The park is also home to a variety of wildlife including 9 endangered and threatened plant and animal species.
 In addition to being a popular camping location, the forest has a handful of National Natural Landmarks and 318 acres of old growth forest, all of which can be viewed on more than 800 miles of hiking trails.